Qiskit/qiskit/CONTRIBUTING.md

 tox -erust
 ```

+> [!TIP]
+> If you've already built your changes (e.g. `python setup.py build_rust --release --inplace`),
+> you can pass `--skip-pkg-install` when invoking `tox` to avoid a rebuild.
+This works because
+> Python will instead find and use Qiskit from the current working directory (since we skipped
+> its installation).

+#### Using a custom venv instead of `tox`

-You can also execute them directly in your own virtual environment.
-If you haven't
+If you're not using `tox`, you can also execute Cargo tests directly in your own virtual environment.
-done so already, [create a Python virtual environment](#set-up-a-python-venv) and
+If you haven't done so already, [create a Python virtual environment](#set-up-a-python-venv) and
 **_activate it_**.

 Then, run the following commands: